.name domain extension logo

 5. Configure DNS — point the domain to your hosting server via A / CNAME records and activate SSL for HTTPS.

-Frequently Asked Questions for startups
+Frequently Asked Questions for local businesses

-Is .name good for SEO for startups?
+Is .name good for SEO for local businesses?

 Can I transfer my existing domain to a .name extension?